How to Get From Brac to Hvar

-There are 4 ways to get from Brac to Hvar.
-You can choose between the ferry, ferry via milna, ferry via jelsa, day trip.
-The most affordable option is by ferry via jelsa, starting from $13.
-The fastest route is by ferry (0h 50m).
+There are four ways to travel the 20 km distance from Brac to Hvar.
+You can choose between the ferry, ferry via Milna, ferry via Jelsa, and day trip.

 50m